protomaps/docs/pmtiles/index.md

 * The arrangement of tiles and directories is designed to minimize the amount of overhead requests when panning and zooming.

+* PMTiles is a **read-only** format.
+It is not possible to update an archive in-place without re-writing the entire file, similar to CSV, JSON and Parquet.
+If you need transactional updates, use a database like SQLite or [PostgreSQL](http://postgis.net) + [ST_asMVT](https://postgis.net/docs/ST_AsMVT.html).

 The current specification version of PMTiles is version 3, which you can [read on GitHub.](https://github.com/protomaps/PMTiles/blob/master/spec/v3/spec.md)

+## Comparisons

+### Individual files

+An alternative to PMTiles is uploading each tile separately in a directory tree like `/Z/X/Y.mvt`.
+This works great for small tilesets, but uploading full global pyramid, such as 300 million tiles, could cost 1,500 USD in request fees and take days.
+PMTiles is a single file to upload and de-duplicates tiles internally, reducing size by 70%+ or more for global vector basemaps.

+### MBTiles

+[MBTiles](https://github.com/mapbox/mbtiles-spec) is a container format for tiled data, just like PMTiles, but based on SQLite.
+MBTiles are designed to be accessed on disk from a running server process, while PMTiles is designed to be read remotely over HTTP, with at most two cacheable intermediate requests.

+### Cloud Optimized GeoTIFF

+A [Cloud Optimized GeoTIFF (COG)](https://www.cogeo.org) is a raster TIFF file with an internal organization that enables remote reads from cloud storage.
+PMTiles is similar to COG, but stores arbitrary tiled data, such as vector MVT tiles.
+However, COG is backwards compatible with most GIS software that deals with GeoTIFF.

 ## Reading PMTiles